tsxoxo/portfolio-website/src/content/blog/implementing-utopia-design-system.md

 -   Design stuff until You get a sense for a workable `font size`.

-Now You should have a piece of body text in your wireframe sized in a way where You're like _"I can work with this"_.
+Now You should have a piece of body text in your design sized in a way where You're like _"I can work with this"_.

 Don't put too much pressure on yourself to 'get it right' at this point, whatever that means in this kind of design.
-You'll be remaking or at least modifying this wireframe using the Utopia system as You go along.
+You'll be remaking or at least modifying stuff using the Utopia system as You go along.
 You can change your `font size` at any point.

 ### Give your body text a Utopia style

 -   Run the 'Utopia / Fluid type + space calculator' plugin again, this time plugging in your chosen `width` and `font size`.
 Or, if You've worked out `max` in parallel, both your `widths` and `font sizes`.

--   Apply the appropiate generated style to the body text in your wireframe: `U/Type/Min/Prose/Step 0`.
+-   Apply the appropiate generated style to the body text in your design: `U/Type/Min/Prose/Step 0`.

 Now, whenever you rerun the plugin with a different `font size`, your body text will update automatically!

 ### Create a `type scale`

-This can be a messy one.
-Here's a rough series of steps that might help You figure this out:
+This was messy for me.
+Here's a rough series of steps that might help You figure this one out:

--   Add a different type of text in your wireframe -- something other than the body text.
-Maybe some headings or some smaller text like an image caption.
+-   If You haven't already, add a different type of text in your design -- something other than the body text.
+Maybe a heading or some smaller text like an image caption.
 The point is to have texts of different sizes to see how a type scale will fit into your design.
+Add what's appropiate.

 -   Apply Utopia styles to all pieces of text.
 You may not know what styles to pick at this point.
 That's ok.
 Take some educated guesses and read on.

--   You should have at least 2 Utopian text styles living in your wireframe.
-Run the other, generator plugin again, just with a different type scale.
-The text in your wireframe should update.
-Keep adjusting the scale ratio, the number of steps in the scale, the font weight, etc, and rerunning the plugin until You find a scale that _fits your needs_.
+-   Now you should have at least 2 Utopian text styles living in your frame.
+Run the generator plugin again, just with a different type scale.
+Your text should change.

+-   Try try try.
+Things I did: mess with the scale ratio, change the number of steps in the scale, play around with font weights, etc. etc. Keep making changes and rerunning the plugin until You find a scale that _fits your needs_.

 -   **If You want to change multiple styles at once** (for example, use a different font family for all your headings), use [the 'Utopia / Batch update text styles' plugin](https://www.figma.com/community/plugin/979005485047252094/Utopia-%2F-Batch-update-text-styles).
+That's the second

 Aside:
-The plugin also generates a palette in a bolder font weight.
-I took this as an invitation and modified some of the font-weights for my purposes.-- A system is, like, just the beginning, man.
-I haven't seen this phenomenon talked about anywhere else in the Utopia ecosystem.
+The plugin also generates a type scale in a bolder font weight.
+I took this as an invitation to start messing around. _A system is, like, just the beginning, man._ I haven't seen this phenomenon talked about anywhere else in the Utopia ecosystem.

 ---